Bill Koch (skier): Biography

 Koch was born in Brattleboro, Vermont, to Fred and Nancy Koch.
-His father lived on investments from a major corporation.
 His parents divorced, and, in 1965, when his mother became remarried to the then president of Marlboro College, Koch lived with the new family.
 At the age of 12, Koch met noted cross-country skier Bob Gray, who taught him how to train effectively.
 When the family moved to England, Koch attended Aiglon College, a boarding school in Switzerland, for a year.
 The next year, the family returned to Vermont, and it became expeditious for Koch to attend the Putney School, where he could pursue his interest in cross-country skiing.

 Koch married and became the father of two daughters.
 Over time he took his family to New Zealand and Australia, in search of "new frontiers".
 After his athletic career, he consulted in the construction of cross-country ski courses in Frisco, Colorado; Cable, Wisconsin; and Labrador City, Newfoundland.
 He later lived in Hawaii, where he found a way to skate-ski on wet sand.
 By 2006, he had returned to Putney briefly.